1. Introduction

 7.4.
 ServerConfig

 For brevity, I will not repeat the common constructs seen in most API and security test configurations.
 However, the first quiet change to the @TestConfiguration is the definition of the ServerConfig.
-It looks very much the same but know that the it.server.scheme is applied to the returned object and is not yet in-place within the Bean factory method.
+It will be done in two stages.

 @Bean @Lazy